inclusivenaming/website/content/blog/_posts/ali-siddiqui-bmc-interview.md

+---
 title: "Moving the needle on inclusive language.
-Mark Miller"
+Ali Siddiqui"
 date: 2021-08-11
 slug: inclusive-language-inititives-bmc
 author: Oshrat Nir
+---

 # Moving the needle on inclusive language, with Ali Siddiqui from BMC